 Aroma: Very rich and strongly malty, often with a caramel-like aroma.
-May have moderate to strong fruitiness, often with a driedfruit character.
+May have moderate to strong fruitiness, often with a dried-fruit character.
 English hop aroma may range from mild to assertive.
-Alcohol aromatics may be low to moderate.
+Alcohol aromatics may be low to moderate, but never harsh, hot or solventy.
 The intensity of these aromatics often subsides with age.
 The aroma may have a rich character including bready, toasty, toffee, molasses, and/or treacle notes.
-Aged versions may have a sherrylike quality, possibly vinous or port-like aromatics, and generally more muted malt aromas.
+Aged versions may have a sherry-like quality, possibly vinous or port-like aromatics, and generally more muted malt aromas.
 Low to no diacetyl.

 Flavour: Strong, intense, complex, multi-layered malt flavours ranging from bready and biscuity through nutty, deep toast, dark caramel, toffee, and/or molasses.
 Moderate to high malty sweetness on the palate, although the finish may be moderately sweet to moderately dry (depending on aging).
 Some oxidative or vinous flavours may be present, and often complex alcohol flavours should be evident.
+Alcohol flavours shouldn't be harsh, hot or solventy.
 Moderate to fairly high fruitiness, often with a dried-fruit character.
 Hop bitterness may range from just enough for balance to a firm presence; balance therefore ranges from malty to somewhat bitter.
 Low to moderately high hop flavour (usually UK varieties).
 Low to no diacetyl.

 Mouthfeel: Full-bodied and chewy, with a velvety, luscious texture (although the body may decline with long conditioning).
-A smooth warmth from aged alcohol should be present.
+A smooth warmth from aged alcohol should be present, and should not be hot or harsh.
 Carbonation may be low to moderate, depending on age and conditioning.

 Overall Impression: The richest and strongest of the English Ales.
 A showcase of malty richness and complex, intense flavours.
 The character of these ales can change significantly over time; both young and old versions should be appreciated for what they are.
 The malt profile can vary widely; not all examples will have all possible flavours or aromas.